Chapter 11: Rivaling Tayloe

 |

 Thornton's habit of studying floor plans and elevations in books before drawing his own suggests that he asked Lovering for one of his preliminary plans for the Octagon.
-If he had followed the same pattern of trying to get a contract with Law and Tayloe as he would with Stier, then he made at least three specimens for each building, affording a new client a choice of six solutions to the problem faced by building in an angled lot.
+If he had followed the same pattern of trying to get a contract with Law and Tayloe as he would with Stier, then Lovering made at least three specimens for each building, affording a new client a choice of six solutions to the problem faced by building in an angled lot.
 That explains the other floor plan in Thornton's paper that resembles the actual Octagon floor plan.

 In May 1800, Lovering placed an ad in the local newspapers: "William Lovering, Architect and General Builder – Begs leave to inform his friends and the public, that he has removed from the City of Washington to Gay Street, the next street above the Union Tavern in Georgetown, where he plans to estimate all manner of building, either with materials and labor, or labor only.
 Specimens of buildings suitable for the obtuse or acute angles of the streets of the City of Washington, may be seen at his home."
 In Building the Octagon, Ridout quotes the ad and characterizes it as a mere builder taking advantage of what he was learning while building a house designed by a genius: "Supervising architect William Lovering attempted to capitalize on his experience with the unorthodox plan of the Octagon by soliciting other commissions for the eccentrically shaped lots so common in Washington."
 However, Lovering's ad did not merely offer "his experience."
 He offered to share "specimens of buildings," that is, plans and elevations to illustrate what could be built on angled lots.
 Lovering was trying to get work based on his experience as a designer, not merely on his experience as a builder.
 That Thornton studied the plan only to design his own house would not bother Lovering.
 He knew Thornton might pay him for estimating the cost of the building if not actually building it.
 Since Thornton had a specimen of Lovering's design before he placed the ad, Thornton might have led Lovering to believe that there might be a demand for them, thus prompting him to place his ad.(10)